manuGil/online-core/docs/source/databases.rst

     ===========     ===============   ===========     ===========

  Task 2.2
     Now that you know what you want to extract and how are you are going to abstract it, proceed with the creation of the new layers.
-Digitize at least three features per layer.
+Digitise at least three features per layer.

-    *For this task,you may want to watch this video tutorial.*
+    *For this task, you may want to watch this video tutorial.*

     .. raw:: html